dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 If not, in a nutshell, p5-mop is an attempt to implement a subset of [Moose](http://moose.iinteractive.com/) into the core of Perl.
-Moose provides a Meta Object Protocol to Perl.
+Moose provides a Meta Object Protocol (MOP) to Perl.
 So does p5-mop, however p5-mop is implemented in a way that it can be properly included in the Perl core.

-Keep in mind that p5-mop goal is ti implement a _subset_ of Moose, and.
+Keep in mind that p5-mop goal is to implement a _subset_ of Moose, and.
 As Stevan Little says:

-> we are not putting "Moose into the core" because Moose is too opinionated,
+> We are not putting "Moose into the core" because Moose is too opinionated,
 > instead we want to put a minimal and less opinionated MOP in the core that is
 > capable of hosting something like Moose

-As far as I understood, after trying to hack directly in the core, Stevan Little restarted the p5-mop implementation: the so called p5-mop-redux [github project](https://github.com/stevan/p5-mop-redux), using [Devel::Declare](https://metacpan.org/module/Devel::Declare), ( then [Parse::Keyword](https://metacpan.org/module/Parse::Keyword) ), so that he can experiment and release often, while keeping the implementation core-friendly.
+As far as I understood, after a first attempt that failed, Stevan Little restarted the p5-mop implementation: the so called p5-mop-redux [github project](https://github.com/stevan/p5-mop-redux), using [Devel::Declare](https://metacpan.org/module/Devel::Declare), ( then [Parse::Keyword](https://metacpan.org/module/Parse::Keyword) ), so that he can experiment and release often, while keeping the implementation core-friendly.
 Once he's happy with the features and all, he'll make sure it finds its way to the core.
-A small team (Steven Little, [Jesse Luehrs](http://tozt.net/), and other contributors) is actively developping p5-mop, and Stevan is regularly [blogging about it](http://blogs.perl.org/users/stevan_little/).
+A small team (Stevan Little, [Jesse Luehrs](http://tozt.net/), and other contributors) is actively developping p5-mop, and Stevan is regularly [blogging about it](http://blogs.perl.org/users/stevan_little/).

+If you want more details about the failing first attempt, there is a bunch of backlog and mailing lists archive to read.
+However, here is how Stevan would summarize it:

+> We started the first prototype, not remembering the old adage of "write the
+> first one to throw away" and I got sentimentally attached to my choice of
+> design approach.
+This new approach [p5-moop-redux] was purposfully built with
+> a firm commitment to keeping it as simple as possible, therefore making it
+> simpler to hack on.
+> Also, instead of making the MOP i always wanted, I approached as building the
+> mop people actually needed (one that worked well with existing perl classes,
+> etc)

 Few months ago, when p5-mop-redux was announced, I tried to give it a go.
 And you should too !
 Because it's easy.